risangdevs/risangdevs/README.md

 - 👋 Hi, I’m @risangdevs
-- 👀 I’m interested in front-end programming
+- 👀 I’m interested in front-end development in general & UI/UX
-- 🌱 I’m currently learning vue.js
+- 🌱 I’m currently learning vue & react
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m looking to collaborate on project as an front-end developer
 - 📫 How to reach me risangdevs@gmail.com

 <!---